Swocket4life/Swocket4life/README.md

 - C+H ^~^
 - I'm sometimes able to multitask. .
 - when I'm making a pony I could be offtab for refs
-- I'm sensitive, akward, shy, nervous.
+- I'm sensitive, akward, shy, nervous.. :<
 - I'm usually in the roblox area or docks
 - \\ I role play lab rps, Mafia rps, School rps. sometimes FTS(find the skin) and mini games.//